Remove Unused CSS

 You can also see more details in the Technical notes section of this article.

-Using Remove Unused CSS with Separate cache files for mobile devices
+Using Remove Unused CSS with Mobile Cache

 Using Remove Unused CSS with Preload Fonts